samueldobi/nextjs-dashboard/README.md

 # nextjs-dashboard
-A dashboard built with nextjs
+A user dashboard that is  built with nextjs